karliky/gh-trends/README.md

 - TypeScript
 - CSS Modules
 - GitHub REST API
-- Contributing
-    - Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.

 ## Tests
 Tests are written using React Testing Library under the `src\__tests__` folder.